 Read our review here: Aux Deux Amis

 Le Chateaubriand is a wonderful, old-fashioned bistro serving 'new' food in the 11th.
 The food cooked by Basque chef Inaki Aizpitarte is excellent and sometimes exciting and the natural wine list is new and clever.
 Go here for the buzz as much as the food.
 Sometimes a dish can fail.
 On one occasion the dessert failed and on another the dessert was superb but the overall experience was still interesting.

 Read our review here: Le Chateaubriand

 A regular spot for us.
 This is a great bistro with fair prices for the quality of the food.
+Here you can try many of France's great bistro dishes, many which include offal.
 The wine list has some of France's natural wine treasures.
 Have a drink at l'Avant Comptoir (see Bars section) while waiting for a table.